-Montana Audubon holds the license for OSNA from the Montana Department of Natural Resources and Conservation to manage this parcel cooperatively with Flathead Audubon as a Natural Area.
+Flathead Audubon and Montana Audubon jointly hold the license for OSNA from the Montana Department of Natural Resources and Conservation; Flathead Audubon is the local manager of the Area.

 OSNA is Montana’s only parcel of school trust land designated as “for use as a natural area.”
 Natural Area.
 Management as a Natural Area maintains natural wildlife and aquatic life habitat, protects wildlife and aquatic life from human disturbance as far as is possible in this location, maintains natural riparian and wetland vegetation, enhances water quality of Flathead River, and allows natural flooding in this portion of the braided section of the River.